YoungGosling/PortalOps/nextjs/USER_DIRECTORY_IMPLEMENTATION.md

 ## Permissions & Access Control

 ### Admin Role
-- ✅ Full access to User Directory page
+- ✅ Full access to Employee Directory page
 - ✅ Can create, edit, and delete users
 - ✅ Can assign any role (Admin, ServiceAdmin)
 - ✅ Can assign any services